-- After the configuration is completed, click the icon in the upper-left corner.
+- After the configuration is complete, click the icon in the upper-left corner.

-- Right-click Table under MaxCompute and select Create Table.
+- Right-click Table in the MaxCompute folder and select Create Table.

 Create three tables named trend_data, indicators_data, and steal_flag_data.
 The trend_data table is used to store power consumption trend data, the indicators_data table is used to store metric data, and the steal_flag_data table is used to store electricity-stealing flag data.Note The table name can be a maximum of 64 characters in length.
 It cannot contain special characters and must start with a letter.

 - On the configuration tab of each table, click DDL Statement and enter the following CREATE TABLE statements:

--- Create a table for storing power consumption trend data.
+-- Create a table to store power consumption trend data.
 CREATE TABLE `trend_data` ( `uid` bigint, `trend` bigint ) PARTITIONED BY (dt string);

--- Create a table for storing metrics data.
+-- Create a table to store metric data.
 CREATE TABLE `indicators_data` ( `uid` bigint, `xiansun` bigint, `warnindicator` bigint ) COMMENT '*' PARTITIONED BY (ds string) LIFECYCLE 36000;

--- Create a table for storing electricity-stealing flag data.
+-- Create a table to store electricity-stealing flag data.
 CREATE TABLE `steal_flag_data` ( `uid` bigint, `flag` bigint ) COMMENT '*' PARTITIONED BY (ds string) LIFECYCLE 36000;

 - On the configuration tab of each table, enter the display name in the General section.

-- After the configuration is completed, click Commit in Development Environment and Commit to Production Environment in sequence.
+- After the configuration is complete, click Commit in Development Environment and Commit to Production Environment in sequence.

 Configure the batch synchronization nodes

-Configure the node for synchronizing power consumption trend data.
+Configure the node to synchronize power consumption trend data.

 - Double-click the node to go to the node configuration tab.

 Parameter Description Connection Select workshop in sequence.and Table Select the trending table from which data is to be synchronized.
-Filter The filter condition for the data to be synchronized.
-Filtering based on the limit keyword is not supported.
-The SQL syntax is determined by the selected connection.
+Filter The condition used to filter the data that you want to synchronize.
+Filtering based on the LIMIT keyword is not supported.
+The SQL syntax is determined based on the selected data source.
 This parameter is optional.
-Shard Key If data sharding is performed based on the value of this parameter, and parallel threads can be used to read data.
+Shard Key If you specify this parameter, data sharding is performed based on the value of this parameter, and parallel threads can be used to read data.
 This improves data synchronization efficiency.
 This parameter is optional.